Technologicat/mcpyrate/README.md

 Use the named parameter `expand_macros` with an AST to expand the macros in that AST.
 This is useful to expand innermost macros first.

+In any particular macro implementation, any code that runs before a call to `expand_macros` behaves outside-in; any code that runs after behaves inside-out.

 ### Examples

 `mcpy` focuses on the mechanisms to expand macros, not in authoring tools or macro libraries.
 Anyway, a `demo` folder is provided to see `mcpy` in action.
 Simply navigate to it and run a Python console, then import `run`: